sting-ioc/sting/docs/dagger.md

-* [Android integration](https://dagger.dev/android) exists to make it relatively easy to integrate into Android applications and expose Android specific types into the Dagger component graph and to expose Dagger components to Android framework.
+* [Android integration](https://dagger.dev/android) exists to make it relatively easy to integrate into Android applications and expose Android specific types into the Dagger component graph and to expose Dagger components to the Android framework.
 Sting provides no builtin support although providing Android types to a Sting injector is trivial.

 * [gRPC integration](https://dagger.dev/grpc).
 Sting provides no integration with gRPC.